socadk/design-practice-repository/roles/SDPR-APIProductOwner.md

 * User experience
 * Documentation, for example product road maps and API descriptions
 * Service level agreements
-* Quick overviews of external interfaces and internal structure of the produced software.
+* Quick overviews of external interfaces and internal structure of the produced software
-* Cost vs. benefit of feature development, supportability and evolvability of their products and services.
+* Cost vs. benefit of feature development, supportability, and evolvability of their products and services

 Just like application and integration architects specializing on distributed systems and APIs, they [wear six hats](http://www.debonogroup.com/services/core-programs/six-thinking-hats/) according to a [blog post by James Higginbotham](https://tyk.io/the-six-hats-of-the-api-architect/) (and his Twitter network): API trendspotter, API reviewer, API risk assessor, API advocate, API creator, and API planner.